cty20010831/ADSP_32014_Final_Project/README.md

 ##### Fused Embeddings on Test Data

 - **Approach:**
-  Since the model is trained on the training set, we use the global mean of the training attention weights to compute fused embeddings for test subjects.
-This gives a consistent representation of the test data:
+  Since the model is trained on the training data, we use the global mean of the training attention weights to compute fused embeddings for test subjects.
+This is given by:
-  \[
+  $$
   \tilde{\mathbf{x}}^{\text{test}}_i = \sum_{j=1}^{N} \bar{\alpha}_{j}\,\mathbf{x}^{\text{test}}_{ij}
-  \]
+  $$
   where \(\bar{\alpha}_{j}\) is the average attention weight over the training subjects for subgroup \(j\).

 ##### Prediction and Uncertainty

 - **Posterior Sampling:**
-  We sample posterior values for \(\beta\) and \(b\) from our training model.
+  We sample posterior values for \(\beta\) and \(b\) from the training model.

 - **Prediction:**
-  For each test subject, we compute the fused embedding and then the predicted probability:
+  For each test subject, the fused embedding is computed and the logistic regression model produces a predicted probability:
-  \[
+  $$
   z_i^{\text{test}} = \beta^\top \tilde{\mathbf{x}}^{\text{test}}_i + b, \quad \theta_i^{\text{test}} = \sigma(z_i^{\text{test}})
-  \]
+  $$

 - **Uncertainty Quantification:**
-  By drawing multiple posterior samples and computing predictions, we obtain a distribution of predicted probabilities for each test subject.
-The standard deviation of this distribution reflects the uncertainty in the prediction.
+  By drawing multiple posterior samples and computing the predicted probability for each test subject, we obtain a distribution for each prediction.
+The standard deviation of this distribution indicates the uncertainty in the model's prediction.

 ##### Model Evaluation

 - **Metrics on Test Data:**
-  We evaluate the model using:
+  We evaluate the model's performance using:
-  - **Accuracy**
+  - Accuracy
-  - **AUC-ROC**
+  - AUC-ROC
-  - **Precision, Recall, and F1-Score**
+  - Precision, Recall, and F1-Score
-  - **Brier Score**
+  - Brier Score

 - **Calibration:**
-  A calibration curve is plotted to assess if the predicted probabilities are well-calibrated (i.e., when the model predicts 70% probability, the true frequency of MDD is close to 70%).
+  A calibration curve is plotted to assess whether the predicted probabilities are well-calibrated.
+For instance, if the model predicts a probability of 0.70, the observed frequency of MDD should be close to 70%.

 ---